 Scholarly Commons Citation

 Barnett, Randy E., "Is the Rehnquist Court an "Activist" Court?
 The Commerce Cause Cases" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 851.
+851.